List of BanG Dream! characters: Tsugumi Hazawa

 Tsugumi Hazawa (羽沢 つぐみ, Hazawa Tsugumi) is the keyboardist of Afterglow and a third-year student at Haneoka where she is also the Vice President of the student council.
 She plays a Nord stage 88-key digital piano.
 Nicknamed "Tsugu" by her friends and the ordinary girl in the band.
 She has a positive personality, and her cheery kindness that keeps the band members' spirits high.
 Outside of the band, she works at her family's coffee shop, while her hobbies include stargazing and reading manga.

-To her friends' surprise, Tsugumi is responsible for forming Afterglow, doing so to remain close with Ran; she becomes the band's keyboardist as she played the piano growing up.
-Tsugumi pushes the band to join Girl Jam, though she overworks herself between worrying about the band and her student council duties, causing her to collapse and be hospitalized.
-Her hospitalization leads her friends to her room, where Ran and Moca argue until they are able to resolve the situation.
-She later develops a rapport with the Hikawa twins, befriending Sayo during a baking class and working alongside Hina on the Haneoka student council during her second year of high school, and becomes a mentor to Tsukushi when she begins working at Hazawa Coffee.
-Tsugumi becomes the student council president as a senior.

 Hisako Kanemoto portrays Tsugumi.
 Alongside Sachika Misawa, Kanemoto co-hosts Sunset STUDIO.
 Tsugumi is voiced by Allison Sumrall in the dub version.

 Pastel Palettes

 Pastel Palettes is an "idol band" formed as a gimmick by a talent agency.
 Though they were initially not expected to play their own instruments in live performances, they began doing so after technical errors plagued their debut.
 This original approach has ultimately turned them into a popular group.
 "Pastel Palettes" refers to the colorful and varied personalities of the band, with each member's outfit being bright and frilly and heavy use of harmonization between the five in their songs.

 Pastel Palettes' anime debut comes in the second season when they join the World Idol Festival and Poppin'Party's live.
 The group has three band stories in the game: "Pastel Palettes, The Beginning" covers their creation and efforts to rebound from their disastrous debut; "Luminous Once More" discusses the members' dreams and goals as their activities together are hamstrung by other obligations, and "Title Idol" follows their relationship with a new idol unit formed by their talent agency.